 Wells & Pumps

 The process begins with drilling a hole deep into the ground.
 While drilling, (mud rotary style), we look at the soil that is coming up out of the ground.
 The soil coming up out of the ground tells us where and how much water is located at that depth underground.
-The soil coming up can also tell us some about the quality of water located at that depth.
-Once we locate a depth that produces enough water without any signs of quality issues (if possible), we stop the drilling process.
-We sink a piece of pipe to the bottom of the hole.
+The soil coming up can also tell us about the quality of water located at that depth.
+Once we locate a depth that produces enough water without any signs of quality issues, (if possible), we stop the drilling process.
+Upon finding acceptable water, we sink a piece of pipe to the bottom of the hole.
 The piece of pipe, called a well screen, has very thin machined slots in the pipe that allow water to flow inside the pipe.
-The slots are designed to allow a certain amount of water into the pipe while keeping sand and stones out.
+These slots are designed to allow a certain amount of water into the pipe while keeping sand and stones out.
 We then extend solid pipe to the surface of the well.
-We install small diameter gravel all the way around and up the entire piece of well screen.
+We install small diameter gravel all the way around and up the entire section of well screen.

 Once we have water flowing to the house/source, we generally install a water expansion tank.
 Water tanks have a lining inside of them and the tank has air pressure inside.
 When water enters the tank, the air pressure creates water storage under pressure.
-When the tank fills up to capacity the pressure builds up to the point where the pressure switch turns the pump off.
+When the tank fills up to capacity, the pressure builds up to the point where the pressure switch turns the pump off.
 When the house/source uses water, it comes from the water tank until the pressure drops low enough to activate the pump.
-We do not want the water pump coming on everytime the kitchen sink is turned on.
+We do not want the water pump coming on everytime the kitchen sink is used.
 So if you turn the sink on for just a second, the water comes from the water already stored in the tank instead of the pump.
 This prevents the pump from turning on and off rapidly.
-The other purpose of a water tank is to ensure that when the pump does come on that it runs for a minimum amount of time.
+The other purpose of a water tank is to ensure that when the pump does come on when not needed and that it runs for the minimum amount of time.

 There are many ways to design a system and its components to extract water from the well.
 We do everything we can to put pump hookup packages of all styles, efficiency, and demand within our client’s budgets.